 List of Certified Individuals

-Due to issues regarding COVID-19, odor certification training will not be conducted in 2020, all persons who have been previously certified are considered as “Trained” and may continue to perform odor evaluations as necessary to the extent practical.
+Due to issues regarding COVID-19, odor certification training will be postponed until further Notice.
+All persons who have been previously certified are considered “Trained” and may continue to perform odor evaluations as necessary to the extent practical.
 Please continue to check this site for updates as they become available.

 The Department conducts training and certification sessions annually to provide air pollution control personnel and other interested persons the opportunity to become certified in the evaluation of odors pursuant to Chapter 33.1-15-16 of the North Dakota Air Pollution Control Rules.